VivianMenard/boids/README.md

 - **User Interface**: Simple UI to control main parameters of the simulation and to pause it.
 - **Intuitive Camera Controls**: Allows users to easily navigate and view the simulation from any desired angle.

+## Documentation

+For a detailed explanation of the mathematical and algorithmic principles behind this project, please refer to the [Technical Documentation](./technical_documentation.pdf).

 ## Author

 I'm Vivian Ménard, the developer behind this project.
 I recently completed an engineering degree with a specialization in computer science at l'École Centrale de Lyon in France.
 I'm passionate about development, algorithms, and mathematics.